 Alcohol is consumed regularly by many across the world.
-However, for many, alcohol consumption at some point crosses the line from moderate drinking to heavy alcohol drinking, which then often leads to a dependence on alcohol.
+And for many, alcohol consumption at some point crosses the line from moderate drinking to heavy drinking, which then often leads to an increased risk of developing alcohol dependence.
 Whether you call it alcohol addiction, alcoholism, or an alcohol use disorder (AUD), once alcohol dependence has begun, it’s almost impossible for an individual to stop on their own.

-When it comes to stopping drinking alcohol, no one should try to stop on their own.
+When it comes to stopping your alcohol intake, no one should try to stop on their own.
 In fact, quitting drinking ‘cold turkey’ can be fatal.
 This can be true whether you’ve been drinking for weeks, months, or years.
 If you or someone you love wants to stop drinking, it’s best to get professional help in the treatment for alcohol dependence.